 HOW MANY PEOPLE ARE THERE PER GROUP?

 The maximum group size is 8 persons.
-Our groups are between 2-6 persons.
+Our groups are usually between 2-6 people.
 Orange Nation specializes in SMALL, PRIVATE groups and provides a personalized service.
 We can also accommodate private trips and large group trips.
 Group pricing is available if your group is 4 or more people.

 IS THE TREK DIFFICULT, DO I NEED TO BE FIT?